noriyoshiabe/NASequencer/doc/en/nas.md

 KEY CMin    // Specify C Minor key
 KEY D Major // Specify D Major key
 ```

-**Attention:**
-State of key signature is not channel individual.
-It affects to all notes including channel for percussion after changing.
-Reset key signature (setting C major key) berofe percussion notes is needed if it has changed.

 Available key signatures are below.